-So a few weeks ago I polled my followers on Instagram and asked what popsicle recipe they wanted to see on the blog, and the results were super mixed.
+A few weeks ago I polled my followers on Instagram and asked what vegan popsicle recipe they wanted to see on the blog, and the results were super mixed.
 I’m talking 51% of people wanted cookie cake pops and 49% wanted rhubarb & cream.
 Literally, it doesn’t get closer than that!
-So, since the cookie cake pops went live two weeks ago, I knew it had to be a quick turnaround to deliver you with the rhubarb pops to you.
+So, since the Vegan Cookie Cake Pops went live two weeks ago, I knew it had to be a quick turnaround to deliver the vegan rhubarb popsicles to you.

-When I first tested these pops I decided to make them with roasted rhubarb.
-While the pops tasted good, I was slightly annoyed at how long the roasting process took.
+When I first tested these vegan popsicles I decided to make them with roasted rhubarb.
+While they tasted good, I was slightly annoyed at how long the roasting took.
 Also, when I bit into the pops I realized I wanted more of a compote/rhubarb jam vs. actual pieces of rhubarb throughout the pops.
 The second time around, I decided to cook the rhubarb over the stove.
-I’ve been unsuccessfully testing some raspberry recipes, so at the last minute I threw in some ripe raspberries to the mix and stirred it today to see how that would taste.
+At the last minute, I threw in some ripe raspberries to the mix and stirred it to see how that would taste.
 Guys…it was literally so good!!
-Like, even if you never want to make these popsicles, you need to make this rhubarb and raspberry compote and put it on top of everything!
+Like, even if you never want to make these vegan popsicles, you need to make this rhubarb and raspberry compote and put it on top of everything!

-If you’ve never tasted rhubarb before, it can be pretty tart on it’s own and it definitely tastes better with some added sugar.
-However, when cooked with a sweeter fruit like raspberries or strawberries, the tart flavors get balanced out by the natural sweetness of these fruits .
-I was super excited about this because between 8 pops there is only 1/4 cup of sugar to sweeten the pops.
+If you’ve never tasted rhubarb before, it can be pretty tart on its own and it definitely tastes better with some added sugar.
+However, when cooked with a sweeter fruit like raspberries or strawberries, the tart flavors get balanced out by the natural sweetness of these fruits.
+Between the 8 popsicles, there is only 1/4 cup of sugar used to sweeten them.
 I even tested these pops with coconut sugar for a totally refined-sugar free popsicle and, while the color wasn’t quite as vibrant pink, it led to pops that tasted just as delicious!

 One thing to note about popsicles is that you really need to wait the full 6 hours or ideally 12 before removing from the mold and eating.
 Seriously, they DO NOT come out in 1 piece if you don’t wait long enough.
 I know, it’s hard!
-Lets be honest, the only reason I know this doesn’t work is because I have been there and done that. but I promise these are worth the wait!
+Let’s honest, the only reason I know this doesn’t work is that I have been there and done that.
+I promise that these vegan popsicles are worth the wait!

-It’s been a rainy June here in Seattle, so I’m really hoping that these pops bring over the sun for a warm July and August.
-Regardless where you live, I can promise you these are bound to be your new favorite summer treat!
+It’s been a rainy June here in Seattle, so I’m really hoping that these vegan popsicles bring over the sun for a warm July and August.
+Once you’re doing making these popsicles, use any extra rhubarb to make this absolutely delicious Vegan Cara Cara Jam, Rhubarb, & Pistachio Galette.
+Regardless of where you live, I can promise you these are bound to be your new favorite summer treat!

 In case you are looking for some of the tools & ingredients used in this recipe, I’ve put a few of my favorites for you here: